onqtam/headjack/docs/why/2_SYSTEM.md

 Climate Change Is Inevitable - 10 page summary of most of what's going to happen https://www.palladiummag.com/2021/03/06/climate-change-is-inevitable/

+> "The economy is a wholly owned subsidiary of the environment, not the reverse." - [Herman E. Daly](https://www.goodreads.com/quotes/250276-the-economy-is-a-wholly-owned-subsidiary-of-the-environment)

+> "There is something fundamentally wrong in treating the Earth as if it were a business in liquidation." - [Herman E. Daly](https://www.goodreads.com/quotes/16932-there-is-something-fundamentally-wrong-in-treating-the-earth-as)

+> "Malthus has been buried many times, and Malthusian scarcity with him.
+But as Garrett Hardin remarked, anyone who has to be reburied so often cannot be entirely dead." - [Herman E. Daly](https://www.goodreads.com/quotes/16929-malthus-has-been-buried-many-times-and-malthusian-scarcity-with)

 > "Humans and their livestock represent 96% of all mammals on earth in terms of biomass, whereas all wild mammals represent only 4%." - [Wikipedia article on Biomass](https://en.wikipedia.org/wiki/Biomass_(ecology)#:~:text=Humans%20and%20their%20livestock%20represent%2096%25%20of%20all%20mammals%20on%20earth%20in%20terms%20of%20biomass%2C%20whereas%20all%20wild%20mammals%20represent%20only%204%25.)
 ^^ just think a bit about that.
 Think about overfishing.
 Think about all the ways it could go wrong.
 And if you can't think about that - you should be able to explore what others have thought about it.